-- Verbal reminding

-- Removal from group activity or time out/loss of certain school privileges such as recess, assemblies, or field trips

-- parent, pupil, teacher conference

-- Sent to see the principal

-- Parent, pupil, teacher, principal, other personnel conference

-- In-School Studies

-- Out-of-School suspension (It is the student's responsibility to complete all assignments while suspended from school in order to receive credit.
-Students will be given the appropriate time to complete and turn in class work.)

-- Expulsion from school
+- Verbal reminding - Removal from group activity or time out/loss of certain school privileges such as recess, assemblies, or field trips - Parent, pupil, teacher conference - Sent to see the assistant principal or building principal - Parent, pupil, teacher, principal, other personnel conference - In-School Studies - Out-of-School suspension (It is the student's responsibility to complete all assignments while suspended from school in order to receive credit.
+Students will be given the appropriate time to complete and turn in class work.) - Expulsion from school

-A student may be sent to the principal at any time during these steps.
-In addition, the principal may assign lunch detention to be served immediately.
+A student may be sent to the assistant principal or building principal at any time during these steps.
+In addition, the principal may assign other logical consequences or skip steps as warranted.
 Parents will be notified depending on the severity of the behavior.